elenamarinaki/elenamarinaki/README.md

 :heart: I fell in love with CSS and JavaScript first, when I tried to make a replica of my beloved [Vintage Yamaha Reface CP](https://elenamarinaki.github.io/vintage_piano_replica/) piano for fun! (check the [code](https://github.com/elenamarinaki/vintage_piano_replica)) :musical_keyboard:

-:tornado: Fast forward one year later, I have graduated form the `Founders & Coders` bootcamp in London and now spending my time either learning a new framework, studying databases or building something new for the company I am working with :lollipop:.
+:tornado: Fast forward almost two years later, today, I have graduated form the `Founders & Coders` bootcamp in London and now spending my time either learning a new technology or building something new for the company I am working with :lollipop:.

-My goal is to be able to work on full-stack development and keep learning more about new technologies and testing, exploring the different types and how it's being used in the industry for more effective production and better products. 🧪
+I am currently working on full-stack development, which I am enjoying so much as I get to see things coming to life from beginning to end :)

 ---